Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/Biddybud/README.md

 - Knowledge about how to install this kind of stuff (at least the basics)
 - Kamek 1.3.X (changes may have to be made for Newer 1.2.X)
 - More sprites code by Nin0 (can be found here: https://github.com/N-I-N-0/New-Super-Mario-Lost-Worlds)
-- More SFX code by Asu (can be found here: https://github.com/Asu-chan/NSMBWThePranksterComets)
+- More SFX code by Asu (converted by Synel for Newer 1.3.X) and how to use it (can be found here: https://github.com/Synell/NSMBW-Custom-Sprites/releases/tag/More-SFX)

 ## Kamek